wsh overview

 Scripting with wsh

 wsh commands can be combined in scripts to automate common tasks.
-Here's an example that sets up a development environment and uses wsh notify
+Here's an example that sets up a development environment and uses wsh notify to monitor a long-running build:

 #!/bin/bash